Exploring the basics of candid photography.

 Candid photos are true and revealing.
 Some of the finest examples of candid photography, like the work of Henri Cartier-Bresson, show people at their most vulnerable and real.
 Getting those unguarded images takes skill and, even for many professional photographers, that assignment can be a challenge.
 If you’re a photojournalist or a wedding photographer, you’re expected to take pictures where subjects are their authentic selves, neither posing nor looking at the camera.

-Unlike portrait photography, where photographers have to make people engage with the camera, candid photography and related genre like street photography are about making people overlook or forget about the camera.
+Unlike portrait photography, where photographers have to make people engage with the camera, candid photography and related genres like street photography are about making people overlook or forget about the camera.
 Here are a few things to keep in mind when trying to capture great photos of real people in unplanned moments.

 People change when they see the camera.

 The very presence of a camera changes how people act and react.
-People notice when someone is taking pictures and a professional camera can be a bit intimidating.
+People notice when someone is taking pictures, and a professional camera can be a bit intimidating.
 “The camera is kind of like a loaded weapon,” says Minh Tran, an alt-weekly and concert photographer.
 As soon as the camera comes out, it triggers a variety of self-conscious reactions.
 “People aware of being documented react differently,” he says.
 “Some people want their photo taken, so they’re staring you down and trying to get your attention.
 Some people put their guard up.
 They speed away or politely request not being in any photos.
 Or they can be a little more aggressive and cover their face.”
 To deal with reactions like this, candid photographers need to be able to read a situation and develop their interpersonal and observational skills.

 Adapt to the room.

 Candid photographers can learn a lot from photojournalism.
 “It really goes against our grain to pose anything,” says photojournalist Beth Nakamura.
 “With our work, it’s all about a lack of control — we surrender control.
 Control is sort of breaking the rules in photojournalism.
 We try to photograph life as it happens.”
-That requires going with the flow and always being ready to get the shot.
+That requires going with the flow, and always being ready to get the shot.

 People skills are also essential for getting good candid portraits.
 “Some people are so natural at getting candid moments,” says Kathleen Marie, a photojournalist and newspaper art director.
 “It’s like they’re friends with everybody.
 Some photographers have a really great energy.
 They’re not intimidated.”

-Cultivating these interpersonal skills, the ability to blend in and being able to shoot from the hip are important skills for candid photographers.
+Cultivating these interpersonal skills, the ability to blend in, and being able to shoot from the hip are important skills for candid photographers.
 “Over time it comes down to your social muscle and your ability to roll with whatever situation you’re in,” says Nakamura.
 “You have to be very attuned to whatever’s happening in the room.
-You have to read and adapt to the room and then work your way in.”
+You have to read and adapt to the room, and then work your way in.”

 Once you are part of the situation and working in a natural way within it, taking photos can feel less stilted and artificial.
-“You fold yourself into it, operate within it and life will unfold before you and around you,” says Nakamura.
+“You fold yourself into it, operate within it, and life will unfold before you and around you,” says Nakamura.
 “Then you are the storyteller of life.
 You are in there — you are a documentarian.”

 Finding the decisive moment.

 Deftly integrating yourself into a new situation can be difficult with technical considerations to worry about.
-Reading people is only part of the situation when you also have to worry about your depth of field, zoom lens or camera settings.
+Reading people is only part of the situation when you also have to worry about your depth of field, zoom lens, or camera settings.
 Are you adjusting for low light?
 Is your shutter speed right?
 All these factors piling up can be a major hindrance.

 “It’s a matter of relaxing,” says Nakamura.
 “That means developing your technical skills to the point where they’re not at the forefront of your brain all the time.
 When you get more comfortable with your tools, you’re able to come forward with the higher skills that have to do with adapting yourself to all manner of environments.”